top of page

 Raising investment money

-Although it seems that a DIY approach to negotiating investor term sheets or drafts convertible notes would be a cost savings, you risk missing something that could be far more costly to you and your company later on.
-A good investment lawyer, especially one who is experienced with startup fundraising in a high-growth environment, can help ensure that your convertible debt and equity terms with investors are clear—and fair to everyone.
+Although it seems that a DIY approach to negotiating investor term sheets or drafts convertible notes will save you money savings, you risk missing something that might be far more costly to you and your company later on.
+A good investment lawyer, especially one who is experienced with startup fundraising in a high-growth environment, can help ensure that your convertible debt and equity terms with investors are clear — and fair to everyone.

 Banks are often overlooked as a source of assistance for early-stage startups.
 But that mistake downplays the value that a savvy banker can bring, particularly when they have experience working with early-stage SaaS startups.
-Building a relationship with a trusted banker can help you now, since every business needs basic banking services.
-And by focusing on these relationships early, you can increase your chances of getting help down the road with:
+Building a relationship with a trusted bank can help you now, since every business needs basic banking services.
+And by focusing on these relationships early, you can increase your chances of getting help down the road.

 Introductions to potential investors

-A banker who’s familiar with the startup world can connect you with potential investors—and it never hurts to widen your circle of contacts as you seek new sources of funds.
+A bank that’s familiar with the startup world can connect you with potential investors — and it never hurts to widen your circle of contacts as you seek new sources of funds.

 Bank financing

-Cultivating a relationship with a banker now, before you’re ready for debt financing, can help pave the way for future A/R lines of credit later on.
+Cultivating a relationship with a bank now, before you’re ready for debt financing, can help pave the way for future tranches or lines of credit later on.

 Manage daily accounting needs and ensure regulatory compliance